 Devices to support heart function

-In recent years, sophisticated mechanical devices have been used to support the heart in children who have severe heart failure and do not respond to drugs.
-These devices have a pump that helps to send enough blood flow to the lungs and to the body when the heart is unable to pump effectively.
+Mechanical devices may be used to support the heart in children who have severe heart failure and do not respond to medication.
+These devices have a pump that helps to send enough blood to the lungs and to the body when the heart is unable to pump effectively.
 They can be used for days, weeks, or even months to allow a child's heart to recover from a viral infection or major open-heart surgery or to help stabilize the child until a heart transplant can be done.

-In extracorporeal membrane oxygenation (ECMO), blood from the child is circulated through a machine that adds oxygen and removes carbon dioxide and then returns the blood to the child's body.
+In extracorporeal membrane oxygenation (ECMO), blood from the child is circulated through a machine that adds oxygen and removes carbon dioxide and then pumps that blood to the child's body.

 American Heart Association: Common Heart Defects: Provides an overview of common birth defects of the heart for parents and caregivers